Venafi/terraform-provider-venafi/website/docs/index.html.markdown

 # Venafi Provider

-!> We dropped support for RSA PKCS#1 formatted keys in version 15.0 and also for EC Keys in version 0.15.4 (you can find out more about this transition in [here](https://github.com/Venafi/vcert/releases/tag/v4.17.0)).
+!> We dropped support for RSA PKCS#1 formatted keys for TLS certificates in version 15.0 and also for EC Keys in version 0.15.4 (you can find out more about this transition in [here](https://github.com/Venafi/vcert/releases/tag/v4.17.0)).
-For backward compatibility during Terraform state refresh please update to version 0.15.5 or above
+For backward compatibility during Terraform state refresh please update to version 0.15.5 or above.

 [Venafi](https://www.venafi.com) is the enterprise platform for Machine Identity Protection.
 The Venafi provider streamlines the process of acquiring SSL/TLS